nielsenjared/nielsenjared.github.io/content/blog/algorithm-quick-sort/index.md

 If only we could pass this array back to our `partition` function...

-TODO

-But do we need to pass the entire array?
+But would we need to pass the entire array?

-No. Just the unsorted part.

-We can describe the unsorted part as the values between our `index` and `right`.
+Nope.
+Just the unsorted part and we can describe the unsorted part as the values between our `index` and `right`.

 If we were to call `partition` again...
 ```